technologiestiftung/energiekarte/README.md

 ## Content Licencing

-The Christmas market data used is under CC-BY license.
+The data used is is derived from the [BIM website](https://bim-berlin.de/).
 We have processed and enriched the data for this application.
-If you use this dataset processed by us, you must indicate that the original raw data came from the Senatsverwaltung für Wirtschaft, Energie und Betriebe (Senate Department for Economics, Energy and Public Enterprises).
+If you use this dataset processed by us, you must indicate that the original raw data came from the BIM (BIM Berliner Immobilienmanagement GmbH).

 ## Credits